KCL-BMEIS/OOP/week1.md

 - more convenient and safer when iterating over *containers* --
-- it is also more modern (introduced in [C++11](https://en.cppreference.com/w/cpp/11))
+- it is also more modern (introduced in [C++11](https://en.cppreference.com/w/cpp/11)) --
+- if you can use a range-based for loop, please do so &ndash; this is why we introduced it first

 --

-The original `for` loop takes this form:
+The original `for` loop is more general, and takes this form:
 ```
 for (init-statement ; condition ; expression)
   statement;